itisrohit/r3m/README.md

 full scope will be revealed in future phases.
-For now, this serves as a development journal tracking the implementation of a high-performance, modular document processing system with advanced quality assessment capabilities, comprehensive testing, and a framework ready for LLM integration.
+For now, this serves as a development journal tracking the implementation of a high-performance, modular document processing system with advanced quality assessment capabilities, comprehensive testing, performance benchmarking, and a framework ready for LLM integration.